 Q1: What is the difference between Computer Use and traditional API integration (MCP, etc.)?

-While API integration performs backend system-to-system communication, Computer Use operates by looking at GUI screens like humans.
-The biggest feature is that even legacy systems and websites without APIs can be automation targets.
+While API integration handles backend system-to-system communication, Computer Use operates by looking at GUI screens like humans.
+The biggest feature is that legacy systems without APIs and websites can also be automated.

-Due to having very powerful permissions, there are risks of misoperation or misuse.
-Direct execution on internet-connected host environments should be avoided, and execution in isolated environments (sandboxes) such as Docker is mandatory.
+Because it has very powerful permissions, there are risks of accidental operation or misuse.
+Direct execution on host environments connected to the internet should be avoided, and it is mandatory to run in isolated environments (sandboxes) like Docker.

 Q3: What use cases is it suitable for?